Start Printed Page 63816

-Please refer to Docket ID NRC-2015-0124 when contacting the NRC about the availability of information for this PRM.
-You may obtain publicly-available information related to this PRM by any of the following methods:
+Please refer to Docket ID NRC-2015-0124 when contacting the NRC about this petition.
+You may obtain publicly-available information related to this action by any of the following methods:

 Start Further Info

-Federal Rulemaking Web site: Go to http://www.regulations.gov and search for Docket ID NRC-2015-0124.
+Federal Rulemaking Website: Go to https://www.regulations.gov and search for Docket ID NRC-2015-0124.
 Address questions about NRC dockets to Carol Gallagher; telephone: 301-415-3463; email: Carol.Gallagher@nrc.gov.
 For technical questions, contact the individual listed in the FOR FURTHER INFORMATION CONTACT section of this document.